jmctune/dqxclarity/README.md

 ## How it works

-In the `json\_lang\ja` folder is a structure of Japanese and English text.
+In the `json\_lang\en` folder is a structure of Japanese and English text.
 The Japanese text is converted from a utf-8 string to hex, then searched for in the active process's memory.
 When found, it replaces the hex values with its English equivalent.

 As an example, with a structure like the following: